MaratFa/online-store/README.md

 - Access your dashboard after logging in
 - View order history and saved information

-### Component Architecture
+## 🔄 Data Management

-The application follows a modular component structure:
+The application uses a centralized data management approach:

-- **Layout Components**: Header and Footer for consistent page structure
-- **UI Components**: Reusable UI elements like Button and Input
-- **Product Components**: Product-specific components like ProductCard

-All components are organized in their respective directories with index files for clean imports.

-## 🔄 API Fallback Mechanism

-The application includes a robust API fallback system that ensures smooth operation even when the backend is unavailable:

-- **Automatic Detection**: The system automatically detects when the backend is not responding
-- **Seamless Transition**: Switches to mock data without user interruption
-- **Development Mode**: Uses mock data by default in development for faster development
-- **Type Safety**: All mock data is properly typed to match real API responses
+- **Mock Data**: All product data is centralized in `src/data/mocks.ts`
-- **Consistent Interface**: The same API interface is used regardless of whether real or mock data is being used

-### How It Works

-1. When the application starts, it tries to connect to the backend API
-2. If any request fails (connection refused), the response interceptor:
-   - Logs a warning message
-   - Switches to mock API mode
+- **Type Safety**: Product interfaces are defined in `src/types/product.ts`
+- **Data Transformation**: Mappers and transformers in `src/data/` handle data formatting
-   - Returns appropriate mock data based on the request URL and method
+- **API Fallback**: Automatic fallback to mock data when the backend is unavailable
-3. Once switched to mock mode, all subsequent requests use mock data

-## 🎨 Customization

 ### Adding New Products

 To add new products:

-1. Open `src/data.ts`
+1. Open `src/data/mocks.ts`
-2. Add a new product object to the `products` array with the following structure:
+2. Add a new product object to the `mockProducts` array with the following structure:
    ```typescript
    {
      id: number,              // Unique identifier